 A curious neighbourhood that, from its pubs and the sculpted beards I see around, seems to have become a sort of hipster-ish haven despite the rows of dull, slightly unloved, suburban family terraces and semis.

-Later Passepartout and I walk into Bristol centre, past candy coloured houses perched high above us on sheer faced hills, via a route taking in the Clifton Suspension Bridge (another shaky history lesson of mine, this time of Brunel’s towering Victorian engineering achievements).
-Then the prepossessing Georgian buildings and cafes in the student area of Clifton: so ‘nice’ and middle class your teeth start to ache.
+Giristroula and I then take a walk further into Bristol, past the candy coloured houses perched high above us on sheer faced hills, via a route taking in the Clifton Suspension Bridge (another shaky history lesson of mine, this time of Brunel’s towering Victorian engineering achievements).

-A development, probably approved by some score of spectacled grins in the council offices, that has galleries, new flats, large glass frontages, gyms, angular bridges and lots of banners up saying what a truly vibrant area it is – and which feels utterly new, soulless and depressing to me.
+The Harbourside development – probably approved by some score of spectacled grins in Bristol’s council offices – has galleries, new flats, large glass frontages, gyms, angular bridges and lots of banners up saying what a truly vibrant area it is.
+But feels utterly new, soulless and depressing to me.
 But then, as with all feelings on our trail around Britain, it could be just me, on this night, at this time.

-We are eventually taken, later in the evening, after badgering from Giristroula, to the cooler urban area of Stokes Croft – genuine West Indian food here – and we see some of the Banksy street art whose eminence is, again, hugely famous down in Greece, while poor Brunel lies in unjust obscurity.
+We are eventually taken, later in the evening, after badgering from Giristroula, to the cooler urban area of Stokes Croft – genuine West Indian food here – and we see some of the Banksy street art.
+Banksy, whose eminence is, again, hugely famous down in Greece, while poor Brunel lies in unjust obscurity.
 Giristroula seems to like it.
 I stare blankly at the walls, underwhelmed.

 Next day, having given the car back to the rental branch in Bristol, we leave the city from the great Victorian Temple Meads station – Brunel again – with its look of a more sober, English, repressed Mumbai terminus.
 Beautiful.